labcodes/confetti-ds/packages/confetti-ds/README.md

 ### Installing

-Since currently all our codebase is inside the same repo, if you want to use our desing system by itself in outside projects, you'll need to ask Luciano (luciano@labcodes.com.br) to generate a package for you.

-He'll send you a compressed version of the transpiled components, together with the scss files you'll need to use them in your project.
-The compressed file should be named `labsystem-0.1.0.tgz` or something similar.

-With the compressed file at hand, copy it to your project and install it by running `npm install labsystem-0.1.0.tgz`.
-That will make the components and scss files to be unpacked and available inside the `node_modules` folder.

-Note: this installation process will change soon, when we separate the Confetti package from the storybook and publish it to npm.
+To install the latest version of `@labcodes/confetti-ds`, just install it normally via npm:

+`npm install @labcodes/confetti-ds`

 ### Importing the styles

 To be able to use our styles, you'll have to have scss and svg support in your react project.
-If you do, just import our main scss file into yours by adding `@import '~labsystem/scss/main';` to your main scss file.
+If you do, just import our main scss file into yours by adding `@import '~@labcodes/confetti-ds/scss/main';` to your main scss file.

 ### Importing the fonts